-Even though only 2.5 % of the population fit the diagnostic criteria for short stature, it is one of the most common reasons for referral to a pediatric endocrinologist.
-Parents and children alike are worried about the social implications of a reduced adult height.
-Sports activities, stress level, and partner choices are all effected by height.
+Even though only 2.5% of the population fit the diagnostic criteria for short stature, it is one of the most common reasons for referral to a pediatric endocrinologist.
+Parents and children alike are worried about the social implications of reduced adult height.
+Sports activities, stress level, and partner choices are all affected by height.

-Boys are more likely than girls to be referred to the endocrinologist for short stature.
-However, just because a child is considered “short” does not mean that he/she is outside of average.
-But, how does a pediatrician determine the average to which to compare the child?
+Boys are more likely than girls to be referred to the endocrinologist for short stature; however, just because a child is considered “short” does not mean that he/she is outside of average, but how does a pediatrician determine the average to which the child is compared?

 Types of growth charts

 Growth charts are the standard way to measure growth.
 While older growth charts were controversial, the cornucopia of replacements has firmly established the growth chart as an integral tool in the pediatrician’s toolbox.
 Each pediatric visit should include weight, height, and head circumference measurements that are tracked on a standardized growth chart.

 Growth charts are accumulated data from thousands of healthy children.
 These charts are separated by gender, ethnicity, and feeding type (breastfed versus formula-fed).
 Certain countries have formed their own charts.
 Separate charts have even been constructed for children with certain conditions (small for gestational age, Turner syndrome, Down syndrome, etc.).

 There are two kinds of charts: standard and reference.
 Standard charts refer to the ideal growth for that child’s demographic, in the absence of over-nutrition, malnutrition, and other stressors.